KhalidAHamad/marks-analyzer/README.md

 ### Illustrations
 The program expects a file structure similar to this

-It will NOT work with the following structure, _no column names in the first line_
+It will NOT work with the following structure, _column names are NOT in the first line_

 Pictures of the app after finishing

 After selecting your file close the tKinter window (the window in the picture below)

+## Follow me